coreyolden/quadsolver/QS/README.md

 "make use" - run the program

-"make test" - run the preloaded test to check for input
+"make test" - run the preloaded test to check for proper output